sthagen/xoxo/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of xoxo](https://todo.sr.ht/~sthagen/xoxo).
+Feature requests and bug reports are best entered in the [todos of xoxo](https://todo.sr.ht/~sthagen/xoxo).

 ## Primary Source repository